 Also, while we’re on the subject of poor absorption, try and avoid any area two inches around the navel.
 Another important thing to consider is to specify the sites on the body for specific insulin injections.
 This is because most insulins don’t mix.

 If people happen to administer an insulin injection to someone else (who is, say, impaired visually), then a wise notion would be to prefill their syringes.

 Self-administration is advised as often as possible.
-That way, they can maintain their independence, and others still be making sure that the dose is accurate.
-Same goes for those who are in charge of caring for the individual with limited mathematic skills.
+That way, they can maintain their independence, and others still are making sure that the dose is accurate.
+The same goes for those who are in charge of caring for the individual with limited mathematic skills.

 Since using an adhesive on the specific spot tends to make it stickier, it might be wiser to opt for solid or antiperspirant spray.
 Try and avoid deodorants, though, as the many chemicals they contain can easily irritate the skin.